Crane Fly vs. Mosquito: How to Tell Them Apart (ID Guide)

 What Do Crane Flies Eat?

-Does Crane Fly Bite?
+Does a Crane Fly Bite?

-How Long Does Crane Flies Live?
+How Long Does a Crane Fly Live?

 Are Crane Flies Dangerous?

-Crane-Fly Larvae: Do They Bite, and Are They Dangerous?
+Crane Fly Larvae: Do They Bite, and Are They Dangerous?

-How to Get Rid Of the Crane Flies: Instructions
+How to Get Rid of Crane Flies

 • USE ON: Soil and turf lawns and around the home

-• COVERAGE AREA: Treats up to 5,334 square feet
+• COVERAGE AREA: Treats up to 6,667 square feet

 What Does a Mosquito Look Like?